 This act also requires public bodies such as schools to have due regard to the need to:

 This is called the public sector Equality Duty and its purpose is to promote equality for all.

-The extent to which all pupils prosper is indicated by an analysis of the standards particular groups of pupils achieve and a measure of the progress they make.
-Statutory assessment performance is analysed by subgroup, using data published by West Berkshire Council, ASP and the school itself.
-It is reported to Governors and in the school Self Evaluation Form.
+The extent to which all pupils prosper is indicated by an analysis of the standards particular groups of pupils achieve, a measure of the progress they make and their responses to wellbeing surveys.
+This is reported to Governors.

-We review our approach annually in our continued pursuit of the goal that our school is a safe and secure place for everyone.
+We review our approach regularly in our continued pursuit of the goal that our school is a safe and secure place for everyone.